Charlie-Nicholls/DND-Adventures/Ghosts of the Damned/NPCs (Major)/Ruffles Hound.md

 > hp: 27
 > stats: [16,14,16,8,10,10]
 > languages: English
-> saves: [Atheletics: 5, Deception: 3, Intimidation: 3]
+> skillsaves: [Atheletics: 5, Deception: 3, Intimidation: 3]
 > traits:
 >   - name: Surprise Attack
 >     desc: "If you hit a creature with an attack roll, the creature takes an extra 2d6 damage if it hasn’t taken a turn yet in the current combat."